- M07.5 + K51.9 Artrit, SpA, by Ulcerative colitis

 Diagnosis of IBD-related rheumatic manifestation

 For the diagnosis, typical symptoms and examination results are summarized (see above).
-Among the so-called ASAS classification criteria for spondylar ride among patients with UC or CD are used (reference: Rudwaleit M, 2009):
+Sometimes the so-called ASAS classification criteria for spondyloarthritis are used among patients with UC or CD (reference: Rudwaleit M, 2009):

 - Chronic inflammatory bowel disease + Peripheral arthritis (peripheral arthritis) or